Tag cloud, word cloud, text cloud, wordle…they all refer to the same thing: a visual representation of words that appear most frequently in a text.

-Not only does this tool deliver highly accurate results, it’s also easy to use.
+Not only does this tool deliver highly accurate results, but it’s also easy to use.
 Unlike Wordle and other word cloud tools, MonkeyLearn’s word cloud generator features a simple and modern user interface, free of ads, making it really easy to create and customize your wordle.

-To get started, upload a text file or paste your text, generate your wordle, customize it – by changing font, color, theme, and word quantity – and download it in multiple formats.
+To get started, upload a text file or paste your text, generate your wordle, customize it – by changing the font, color, theme, and word quantity – and download it in multiple formats.
 You can also download a raw data file with your top keywords and their relevance scores, data that’s also visible in the word cloud tool.

 Best for: fun and artistic word clouds.

-Wordclouds is also a free online wordle creator that provides a user friendly experience.
+Wordclouds is also a free online wordle creator that provides a user-friendly experience.
 It works for PCs, smartphones, and tablets.
 Like most wordle tools, you simply paste your text, upload a document, or include a URL to automatically generate a wordle.

 With Wordclouds, you can edit stop words and word lists to ignore or include relevant words.

-You can choose from custom shapes to add an element of fun, change themes, colors, and fonts to tailor your design, and adjust word spacing to make words pop out.
+You can choose from custom shapes to add an element of fun, change themes, colors, and fonts to tailor your design and adjust word spacing to make words pop out.

 Best for: Beautiful word art designs that are unique and professional.

 Rebranded from Tagul to WordArt in 2017, this tool began its journey as a tag cloud creator for websites, focusing on tags or keywords.
-Over time, the service began to focus on generating well designed word cloud art, easy to use even for those that have no graphic design background.
+Over time, the service began to focus on generating well-designed word cloud art, easy to use even for those that have no graphic design background.

-Widely used by designers and those looking to create professional word art, this tool offers key design features, including a density parameter to control the font weight of words, in other words how thick or thin characters in text should be displayed.
+Widely used by designers and those looking to create professional word art, this tool offers key design features, including a density parameter to control the font-weight of words, in other words, how thick or thin characters in text should be displayed.
 There are plenty of shapes to choose from, too (300+), and you can adjust the transparency of your design.
 You can also download your visual as an animation!

 Best for: Fun and custom-made wordles that you can download or embed on your website.